 Avoiding slower speeds in crowded areas

-- Premium Unlimited includes 100 GB of premium data per line each month.
+- Premium Unlimited: 100 GB of prioritized data each month, per line.

-- Unlimited includes 30 GB of premium data per line each month.
+- Unlimited: 30 GB of prioritized data each month, per line.

 Reaching your monthly data usage threshold